umccr/ica-ica-lazy/README.md

 ica tokens create --project-name "development" --api-key "$(pass "/ica/api-keys/default-api-key")"
 ```

-If a whole bunch of random letters and numbers came up on your terminal, congrats!
+If a bunch of random letters and numbers came up on your terminal, congrats!
 You can move on to the next section.

 :warning:
 > Please do NOT use an api-key created prior to Jan 30 2021.